No Products in the Cart

 If possible, instead of hunching over a laptop, get yourself a laptop stand, a keyboard and a mouse so you’re not just in the right position to work, you also feel like you should be working.
 If you are able and have room to, get a second screen too – this could even be an old TV – giving you more space to work with.
 This is one we use and know to be reliable here.
 Make sure that you have all the right ergonomics for your desk and working space, some screen advice:

 According to the NHS, climates such as the UK's, we should drink about 1.2 litres (six to eight glasses) of fluid every day to stop us getting dehydrated.
 When you’re in the zone, it is easy to get distracted and not drink enough water.
 Tea and coffee do not count… as caffeine is a mild diuretic.
-We recommend plenty of water, and a Tonic Health a day – max strength zinc and vitamins C, and D.
+We recommend plenty of water, and a Tonic Health – max strength zinc and vitamins C, and D.

 Without the usual flow of the day breaking up your work cycle, you may be tempted to work constantly.
 Use timers (25-30-minute work intervals with a 5 min break) or 90-minute focus sprints to give yourself a break and maintain your focus and productivity.
 Use this time to read, doodle or draw, daydream, walk, listen to music, talk to friends, spend time with your pet or make a warm drink.